jtmueller/Neo4j.FSharp/README.md

         { Name : string
           Desc : string }

-    // Marker type for relationship that has no properties type Has() = class end
+    // Marker type for a relationship that has no properties type Has = Has

     type Friend = { Since : int }